kmandalas/webclient-showcase/README.md

 * **notification-service:** delivers the generated OTPs to the designated number or channel (phone, e-mail, messenger etc.)

 In order to simulate a microservices setup, we will use Spring Cloud with [HashiCorp Consul](https://www.consul.io) for service discovery and
 Spring Cloud Gateway.
+There is no particular reason for not going with Eureka, just have in mind that Consul can play the role of a centralized configuration server as well while with Eureka only we need to have a separate [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/reference/html/) server.

 We choose Spring Cloud Gateway instead of *Zuul* for the following reasons:
 * Spring Cloud Gateway is reactive by nature and runs on Netty
 * Spring Team has moved most of Spring Cloud Netflix components (Ribbon, Hystrix, Zuul) into maintenance mode
 * Spring Team does not intend to port-in `Zuul 2` which is also reactive in contrast to `Zuul 1`